This post may contain affiliate links for your convenience. As an Amazon Associate, A Personal Organizer, LLC earns from qualifying purchases.

 1. Create a spreadsheet and enter all the expenses you incur to run your business.
 See a list of suggestions below.

 2. In a second column to the right, enter how much you paid for each service.
-Add up all these costs, creating a monthly total.
+Add up all these costs to create a monthly total.

 3. Divide this total by the number of days worked – if you work 25 days a month, divide this monthly total by 25.

-An important benefit of knowing this number is that it serves as a baseline when establishing your fees for other services you may offer which require different levels of effort and/or engagement on your part.
+An essential benefit of knowing this number is that it serves as a baseline when establishing your fees for other services you may offer, which require different levels of effort and/or engagement on your part.

 Professional Organizing Business – Common Expenses: